GeZhouyang/GeZhouyang.github.io/_pages/teaching.md

 Each lab took 2-3 hours and involved 3-5 students.
 My role as the lab instructor was to help the students connect the theory to reality, as well as to make sure they were safe during the experiments.

-Fun fact: We were interviewed by the Swedish National TV during one [experiment](/images/svt_kth_lab.png)!
+*Fun fact*: We were interviewed by the Swedish National TV during one [experiment](/images/svt_kth_lab.png)!

 ### Dynamics of Fluids (AME 309, 2014-2015, USC)